matthaaa/songbird/README.md

 ![#](https://s3.amazonaws.com/songbird-screenshots/Screenshot+2018-03-17+18.12.09.png)

-Notes on the timeline are highlighted during playback with their corresponding keys.
+Notes on the timeline are highlighted in color during playback, along with their corresponding keys.

 ![#](https://s3.amazonaws.com/songbird-screenshots/Screenshot+2018-03-17+18.12.36.png)